Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 Semaglutide Dosage for Research

-• Subcutaneous injection (rodent models): 3 nmol/kg to 30 nmol/kg (approximately 12-124 mcg/kg) body weight, administered once weekly.
-This range covers the dose-response curve from threshold to near-maximal effect in published mouse obesity studies.
+• Subcutaneous injection: 3–30 nmol/kg (approximately 12–124 mcg/kg) body weight, administered once weekly.
+The most common route in published metabolic and obesity research, covering the dose-response curve from threshold to near-maximal effect in rodent models.

-• Dose escalation protocols: Research commonly begins at the low end of the dosing range and escalates over 2-4 weeks to minimize gastrointestinal effects and improve tolerability at the model level, mirroring standard preclinical titration methodology.
+• Dose escalation protocols: Research typically begins at the low end of the range and escalates over 2–4 weeks to minimise gastrointestinal effects at the model level, mirroring standard preclinical titration methodology.

 Research Protocol Notes